Kiltinan Church Sheela-na-gig

 The Kiltinan Church sheela-na-gig is a carved depiction of a nude woman exposing her vulva which used to be part of Kiltinan Church ruin near Fethard, County Tipperary as a quoin stone in the Southwestern corner of the church.
 However, it was stolen in 1990 and has not been located since.
 Fethard Historical Society issued a Wanted poster to help with the retrieval.

 The National Sites and Monuments no. is TS070-101003.

-Mentioned in Ordnance Survey Letters
+Descriptions

-The sheela-na-gig was first described by Celticist and Surveyor John O'Donovan on 18 October 1840 in one of his Ordnance Letters:
+The sheela-na-gig was first described by Celticist and Surveyor John O'Donovan on 18 October 1840 in one of his Ordnance Survey letters: